 Rounding out the top private employers of accountants in the state are Wingfoot Commercial Tire Systems, Inc., a wholly owned subsidiary of international tire and rubber company Goodyear, which has its corporate offices in Fort Smith.
 The corporate offices of the telecommunications company, Windstream are also located in Arkansas, as is Tyson Foods, which has corporate headquarters in Springdale with plenty of accountants on staff.

-Job market research conducted by the Arkansas Department of Workforce Services in 2016 revealed that Arkansas was home to roughly 7,270 accountants and auditors.
-By 2026, this number is expected to rise to 8,270, which shows an employment growth rate of nearly 14% during this projection period.
-As a result of this job expansion and normal changes taking place in the workforce, accountants can look forward to approximately 780 job openings becoming available each year during this ten-year period.
+According to the Arkansas Department of Workforce Services, there were 8,790 accountants and auditors working in the state in 2018.
+By 2028, this number is expected to rise to 9,900, which shows an employment growth rate of nearly 13% during this ten-year period.
+As a result of this job expansion and normal changes taking place in the workforce, accountants can look forward to approximately 980 job openings each year through 2028.

 Salaries for Corporate Accountants, CPAs and Accountants in Specialty Roles

-Bringing specialized investigative skills to bear on cases of suspected fraud, forensic accountants hold corporate positions and also work for major accounting and business services firms In Little Rock.
-The median starting salary for these professionals is $87,400, with top talent commanding salaries as high as $137,512.
+Bringing specialized investigative skills to bear on cases of suspected fraud, forensic accountants hold corporate positions and also work for major accounting and business services firms throughout Arkansas.
+This highly specialized role commands top salaries, which in Arkansas represents the 75th percentile among accountants and auditors: $81,800.